google/dana/docs/Principles.md

 Each time a sample is pushed to a project, Dana tries to apply all the compares of that project.
 If the serieId exist in the compare projects then the comparison is applied, otherwise skipped.

-After computing the raw difference between samples, to know if a comparison is similar, better or lower Dana reuses the regression analysis configuration (range and trend).
+After computing the raw difference between samples, to know if a comparison is similar, better or lower; Dana reuses the regression analysis configuration (range and trend).

 ## <a name="workflow"></a>Regression states workflow